-- MUED 5573.
-Methods and Materials for Teaching Instrumental Music A study of instrumental music programs, with in depth study of program organization, teaching methods and repertoire.
-Focuses on ancillary concerns such as fund raising and inventory control.
-Includes discussion on interview techniques and resume and cover letter construction for the aspirant music educator. - MUED 5623.
+- MUED 5202.
+Methods and Materials for Teaching Jazz Band Broad overview of materials, problem-solving techniques, teaching methods, and general information specific to jazz instruction with emphasis on public school jazz education.
+Restricted to Master of Music or Master of Music Education.
+Dual listed as MUED 4202.
+Prerequisite, instructor permission. - MUED 5573.
+Methods and Materials for Teaching Concert Bands Instrumental music programs overview, program organization, teaching methods and repertoire, ancillary concerns and job preparation. - MUED 5623.
 Music in the Elementary School The emphasis is placed on current philosophies and practices in curriculum planning for the elementary school.
 Non-music majors who have had some experience with classroom music may be accepted via instructor permission. - MUED 5642.
-Piano Pedagogy Prerequisite: Master's level piano performance or piano performance and pedagogy major, or non-major with the completion of the Piano Proficiency exam, or with instructor permission.
+Piano Pedagogy Prerequisite, Master's level piano performance or piano performance and pedagogy major, or non-major with the completion of the Piano Proficiency exam, or with instructor permission.
 Offer as needed.
 Emphasis on teaching piano to children from preschool through grade 12. - MUED 5643.
-Methods and Materials for Teaching Vocal Music An overview of the music curriculum K-12.
+Methods and Materials for Teaching Vocal Music curriculum K-12.
 Emphasis on teaching strategies incorporating cognitive, psychomotor and affective techniques appropriate to secondary school students in vocal music.
 Opportunities to develop behavioral objectives, demonstrations, plan rehearsals, observe public school music students, and more. - MUED 5651.
-Instrument Repair A laboratory approach to the maintenance and repair of wind instruments. - MUED 612V.
+Instrument Repair A laboratory approach to the maintenance and repair of wind instruments - MUED 612V.
 Pedagogy and Performance The study of the literature and pedagogical techniques as related to performance.
 (May be repeated one time.) - MUED 6433.
 Advanced Conducting An advanced study of conducting techniques combined with practical score reading application.
 This course is for the experienced choral and/or instrumental conductor. - MUED 6533.
 Research in Music Education Students will develop a framework of research areas within music education by undertaking analytical reading and discussion of the major scholarly journals in the field.
 Additionally, students will learn the parameters involved in assessing and designing sound research practices. - MUED 6613.
 Leadership in Contemporary Music Education Students will examine current trends in music education including Arts advocacy and policy, standards-based education, inclusion, music program administration, and teacher and leadership characteristics.
 Furthermore, they will explore possible music education developments in coming years. - MUED 6623.
 Historical and Philosophical Foundations in Music Education Students will explore the historical roots of music education within society and specifically in Pre K-12 settings.
 Intertwined in this exploration will be a discussion on the major philosophies that have and continue to influence music education practices. - MUED 6632.
 Graduate Piano Pedagogy Emphasis on teaching Keyboard Skills classes for non-piano music majors, and teaching college non-piano music majors.
-Prerequisites: MUED 4642 or MUED 5642, and MUED 612V, or by instructor permission.
+Prerequisites, MUED 4642 or MUED 5642, and MUED 612V, or by instructor permission.